AugustinSorel/gym-graphs/README.md

 # Gym Graphs

 Gym Graphs allows users to track their gym progress with the help of graphs.
 The app allows users to add new exercises, organize their exercises with a dashboard and add new data for each exercises.
 The app will calculate an estimate one rep max given the number of repetitions and the weight lifted.
-The hosting for this project is on Vercel and the database is hosted in a digital ocean droplet
+The hosting for this project is on Vercel and the database is hosted on an ec2 instance

 ## Demo